ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the only valid aggregation parameter is the empty string.

-The collection request can be handled either asynchronously or synchronously as described in {{http-resources}}.
+The collection request can be handled either asynchronously or synchronously as described in {{http-usage}}.
 The representation of the collection job is a `CollectionJobResp` (defined below).

 If the job fails with `invalidBatchSize`, then the Collector MAY retry it later,